jerryjappinen/bellevue-docs/misc/known-issues.md

 # Known issues

+Concrete issues are [tracked on GitHub](https://github.com/Eiskis/bellevue/issues).
+This page has some additional commentary on some potential issues and gotchas.

 ## Tooling

 - Source code order is sometimes hard to control
 	- Source code order matters in JS and in CSS
-	- Minor practical issue: utility styles should come after component styles, but injection order is magical
+	- Minor issue (matter of opinion): utility styles should come after component styles, but injection order is magical
 	- Not currently an issue with JS or other parts of the code
 	- Could perhaps be controlled manually by opting out of auto inject, or using `require()` instead of `import` for some SCSS files
 - Dev server and unit test startup time increases dramatically when functionality is added